 Rob’s counsel is valued not only for his ability to prevail in court, but also for his judgment in guiding clients through the uncertainty of litigation.
-Clients have turned to Rob to evaluate the ultimate prospects of a litigation to inform settlement negotiations.
+Clients have turned to Rob to evaluate the ultimate prospects of a litigation to inform investment decisions and settlement negotiations.
 He also frequently helps shape strategic decisions during trial court litigation, including presenting motions to dismiss and for summary judgment, motions in limine and jury instructions, and post-trial motions.
 Rob knows that he most effectively serves his clients by working cooperatively with trial teams, both during trial court litigation and on appeal.
 His leadership as an appellate advocate includes actively soliciting and benefiting from the judgment of those other professionals who have won his client’s trust.

 Recent appeals Rob has led and argued include:

 - Grandalski v.
 Quest Diagnostics, Inc. (3d Cir.), concerning denial of class certification for nationwide consumer fraud claim regarding medical billing.